 Blepharoplasty is often combined with a facelift, or any other procedure, for that matter, such as liposuction or a tummy tuck.
-But, when performed alone, it often only requires “twilight sedation” or even just locally numbing the area treated.
+But, when performed alone, it often only requires “twilight sedation” or even just locally numbing the treated area.
 This means that the recovery is relatively swift.
-Sutures generally remain in place for about 5 days.
-And, the incisions are hidden in the natural eyelid creases which can become virtually invisible when healing is complete.
-While there is no such thing as “lunch-time” surgery, a blepharoplasty is about as close as we can get.
+Sutures generally remain in place for about five days.
+And, the incisions that are hidden in the natural eyelid creases, which becomes virtually invisible when the healing process is complete.
+While there is no such thing as “lunch-time” surgery, blepharoplasty is about as close as we can get.

 You will return to Dr. Davis’s office for follow-up care at prescribed intervals, at which time your progress will be evaluated.
 Please remember that your relationship with Dr. Davis does not end immediately following your eyelid surgery.
 If you have questions or concerns during your recovery or need additional information at a later time, please feel free to contact our office at any time.